mkpartners/cremedelacrm-www/content/post/save-time-and-clicks-with-salesforce-keyboard-shortcuts.md

 ## Page-Specific Shortcuts

 All of the ones we’ve already run through are global shortcuts, meaning they’ll work on basically any Salesforce page or record, but there are also page-specific shortcuts available to help you handle more use-case-focused tasks and activities.

 If you spend most of your time in a specific record type or using a particular app — be sure to check the shortcut key for that page (Mac: “cmd(⌘)” + “/”, PC: “Ctrl” + “/”) to find the additional keystroke tricks that will save you the most time.
-Now you’re ready to drive through your org, mouse-free!
-For more info on Salesforce best-practices and time-saving tips, follow the blog right here.
-And, if you need a hand otherwise whipping your org into shape, [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE) — we’re happy to help!

 As always, keep working hard, smart, and happy.
 We’ll see you in the cloud.